EnricoFiasche/rt2_assignment1/README.md

 ```
 ros2 run ros1_bridge dynamic_bridge
 ```
-In the last one, used to launch the ros2 components, you have to your ROS2 workspace:
+In the last one, used to launch the ros2 components, you have to your ROS2 workspace (or sourcing directly ros2.sh):
 ```
 source /opt/ros/foxy/setup.bash
 source path_your_ros2_workspace/install/setup.bash